This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- 1 gala apple thinly sliced (or other sweet apple)
+- 1 large gala apple, thinly sliced (or other sweet apple)

-- 8-10 ounces thick sliced roasted turkey breast
+- 8-10 ounces sliced roasted turkey breast, or deli turkey

 Instructions